S1naHeidari/FunctionBench/README.md

-# Source Code for FunctionBench applications and micro-benchmarks developed for running microservices on Kubernetes
+# Implementation of FunctionBench applications and micro-benchmarks to deploy on Kubernetes

 All of the 10 tests have been adapted from the [kmu-bigdata/serverless-faas-workbench](https://github.com/ddps-lab/serverless-faas-workbench) repository.